 New students are admitted to the Medical Dosimetry program every other year.
 The next class will begin in Fall 2016.
+The Medical Dosimetry Program only accepts Certified Radiation Therapists: R.T.(T) (ARRT).
+There are no exceptions.

 Admission to the program is competitive.
 Meeting minimum requirements does not guarantee admission, as the number of qualified applicants may exceed the number of available enrollment spaces.
-Submit your application for admissions between January 15th and May 1st to start in September (Fall quarter).
-After this time, depending on space availability in the program, you may be considered for acceptance.
-Final selection for this program requires a personal interview.

 Application Procedure for Medical Dosimetry Concentration

 - Complete the online application for the Bachelor of Applied Science in Radiation & Imaging Sciences – Medical Dosimetry and pay the $125.00 non-refundable application fee.
 Online application will not be considered complete until fee has been paid.
-Apply online

 - Submit the following supporting documents by mail: